rishikesh2715/RP2040_Motion_Logger/README.md

 To order, simply upload the zip file to PCBway’s portal, select your preferences, set the Min Track/spacing to 6/6 mil and set the min hole size to 0.2mm.
 Choosing Immersion Gold(ENIG) as the board finish is recommended but not required, and place your order.
 PCBway’s user-friendly interface allows for easy customization and order tracking from manufacturing to delivery.

+You can learn more about PCBway at the end.

 ## Interactive PCB Viewer